 - Rolls are best enjoyed the same day, but stay fresh in a covered container for 5 days in the refrigerator.

-Overnight: This dough can be made the night before through step 5.
+- Overnight Instructions: This dough can be made the night before through step 5.
 Cover with plastic wrap or aluminum foil and allow to rest in the refrigerator overnight.
 The next morning, remove from the refrigerator and let rise, about 1 hour.
 Continue with step 7.

-- If you replace Red Star Platinum with an active dry yeast, the rise time may be 50% longer.
+- Yeast: If you replace Red Star Platinum with an active dry yeast, the rise time may be 50% longer.

 Can’t get enough!
 Dare I say better than regular cinnamon rolls??